ManasaMaddi05/Image-Processing-App/README.md

 This project implements a basic image processing app using Python.
 It progressively introduces different concepts such as image manipulation, object-oriented programming (OOP), and machine learning.
 By the end, the app can handle various image manipulations and includes a K-Nearest Neighbors (KNN) classifier for image label prediction.

 ## 📝 Key Parts

 Part 1: RGB Image Representation
 Part 2: Image Processing Template Class
-Part 3: Standard Image Processing (Monetized)
+Part 3: Standard Image Processing
 Part 4: Premium Image Processing (New Features)
 Part 5: KNN Classifier for Image Label Prediction

-🛠️ Technologies Used
+## 🛠️ Technologies Used
 Python: Core language
 Pillow (PIL): For handling images (testing/viewing)
 NumPy: For large data sets (testing)
 tkinter: For viewing images

 ## 📂 Project Structure

 1. RGBImage Class (Part 1)
 Represents an image as a 3D list with RGB values.
 Key methods include: